-This pillar received an overall score of 49% by the Democracy Assessment Group, the second lowest score in 4 pillars of the democracy assessment framework.
-This is an improvement compared to 46% in 2010.
-Major highlights of this pillar include:
+This pillar was assigned an overall score of 49% by the Democracy Assessment Group, the second lowest score in 4 pillars of the democracy assessment framework.
+This, however, is an improvement compared to 46% in 2010.Major highlights include:

 - The unclear Constitutional status of Azad Jammu and Kashmir has given rise to disenfranchisement of the people that the State must address.
-AJK does not have any representation in the National Assembly of Pakistan, the Council of Common Interests National Economic Council, the National Finance Commission and Indus River System Authority (IRSA) - Societal persecution of minorities increased in 2011 while the Government remained largely unable to provide them with security. - Insurgency continues in Balochistan while the issue of missing persons remains unresolved.
+AJK does not have any representation in the National Assembly of Pakistan, the Council of Common Interests National Economic Council, the National Finance Commission and Indus River System Authority(IRSA) - Societal persecution of minorities increased in 2011 while the Government remained largely unable to provide them with security. - Rule of Law witnessed some improvements with regards to terrorist attacks and incidence of violence in society - Balochistan remains an area of concern.
+Insurgency continues in Balochistan while the issue of missing persons remains unresolved.
 The Baloch nationalist parties have not been brought into the democratic mainstream - Judiciary remains free of the Executive's influence.
-The Superior Courts also need to attend to improvement in the working of subordinate Judiciary to provide timely justice to the citizens. - All organs of the State, including Executive, Legislature and Judiciary, must work effectively within their respective Constitutional domains - Corruption scandals such as the NICL scam and the Hajj scam once again highlight that public officials are not subject to the rule of law. - The Federal and Provincial Governments need to improve delivery of basic services to the citizens including access to clean water, food, shelter and health services Amendments needed to police laws to ensure independence to police officials in their work. - Amendments to Frontier Crime Regulation and extension of Political Parties Act 2002 to FATA are important steps but a lot more needs to be done.
-The FCR still contains draconian clauses such as "collective punishment".
-The Action in Aid of Civil Power Regulation Bill 2011 allows the security forces to incarcerate miscreants for almost unlimited period of time which undermines the spirit of FATA reforms. - An overall decrease was seen in terrorist activities and incidents of violence during the year
+The Superior Courts also need to attend to improvement in the working of subordinate Judiciary to provide timely justice to the citizens. - All organs of the State, including Executive, Legislature and Judiciary, must work effectively within their respective Constitutional domains. - Corruption scandals such as the NICL scam and the Hajj scam once again highlight that public officials are not subject to the rule of law. - The Federal and Provincial Governments need to improve delivery of basic services to the citizens including access to clean water, food, shelter and health services Amendments needed to police laws to ensure independence to police officials in their work. - Amendments to Frontier Crime Regulation and extension of Political Parties Act 2002 to FATA are important steps but a lot more needs to be done. - The FCR still contains draconian clauses such as "collective punishment".
+The Action in Aid of Civil Power Regulation Bill 2011 allows the security forces to incarcerate miscreants for extended periods of time which undermines the spirit of FATA reforms. - An overall decrease was seen in terrorist activities and incidents of violence during the year.
+This decrease can be associated to the military operations started by the Government in FATA, drone program and talks with the Taliban.